minio/spark-streaming-checkpoint/README.md

 Since filesystems did not support ACID transactions, applications wrote the files to a temporary location and used atomic renames to mimic the commit operation.
 Object stores do not have a rename API because the objects do not appear in the namespace until the put or put-multipart transaction is complete.
-The default CheckpointFileManager shipped with Apache Spark is designed for HCFS and POSIX-based filesystems and it emulates rename API on the object store using PUT-COPY-LIST-DELTE APIs.
+The default CheckpointFileManager shipped with Apache Spark is designed for HDFS and POSIX-based filesystems and it emulates rename API on the object store using PUT-COPY-LIST-DELTE APIs.

 ## Sample Code used in testing